Space law in the UK – Does it apply to you?

 Obtaining an Operator Licence is necessary if you are planning to launch or procure the launch of a space object from British territory, and/or operate a space object in orbit.
 The licence applies to both orbital and suborbital activities.

 Obtaining a Range Control Licence is necessary if you are planning to provide range control services in British territory.
+If you are planning to base range control operations relating to your own spacecraft in the United Kingdom, you may need to consider obtaining a Range Control Licence.

 For all types of licences under the Space Industry Act 2018 (GBR), there are a number of common conditions that must be met before the Regulator will grant an application.
 The Regulator must be satisfied that: